flyingcakes85/git-workshop-notes/chapters/chapter_2.md

 ## Using gitignore file

 You may have some files in your project directory which you don't want git to track.
 For example, upon testing C/C++ apps, you have a binary that shouldn't be there with the code.
-To prevent them from accidently being committed, you can add them to gitignore file.
+To prevent them from accidentally being committed, you can add them to gitignore file.
 You'll first have to create a file named `.gitignore` in the root of your repo folder.
 Then you list the file paths that should not be tracked.

 ```sh
 echo "*/a.out" >> .gitignore
 ```

 This will prevent git from tracking any file with name `a.out`.
-The aesterix at beginning is a wildcard that will select any path where `a.out` exists.
+The asterisk at beginning is a wildcard that will select any path where `a.out` exists.
 To add folders, append a forward slash after path.

 ```sh
 echo "build/" >> .gitignore